 The University of Tennessee recognizes the concerns of individuals regarding privacy and online data collection.
 We strive to respect and protect privacy expectations.
+If you have questions about FERPA and your student data privacy, please click here.

 Notice of Collection and Use of Personal DataThe University of Tennessee (“UT”) may be a data “controller” or “processor” with regard to certain activities as defined under the European Union’s General Data Protection Regulation (“EU GDPR”).
 UT is committed to protecting the rights of individuals in compliance with the GDPR.
 If you have a question regarding your rights as a data subject under GDPR, please contact email@example.com.